Commercial Plant Salinity Stress Phenotyping Solutions from Plant-Ditech

 Common Mistake

 Many research teams underestimate inter-observer variability in visual scoring.
-Our validation studies have documented up to 35% disagreement rates between trained scorers evaluating the same plant material—variability that compounds across large screening populations and multiple evaluation timepoints.
+Published and internal comparisons show that scorer disagreement can be substantial, especially across large screening populations and multiple evaluation timepoints.

 How Does Salt Tolerance Screening Differ from Salinity Phenotyping?